Panasonic ZS100 vs Nikon D3400

 Feature comparison: Panasonic ZS100 vs Nikon D3400

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the ZS100 has an electronic viewfinder (1166k dots), while the D3400 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the ZS100 offers a wider field of view (100%) than the one in the D3400 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D3400 has a higher magnification (0.57x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic ZS100 and Nikon D3400 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The ZS100 has a touchscreen, while the D3400 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.